 Student Engagement: Resource Roundup

-Keeping students captivated and ready to learn throughout the year is no small task.
-Here's a list of articles, videos, links, and other resources that offer strategies and advice for retaining their attention.
+Keeping students captivated and ready to learn is no small task.
+This list of articles, videos, and other resources offers strategies and advice that can help.

 Tips and Strategies for Keeping Students Engaged

 - 4 Student Engagement Tips (From a Student): Find out from one student how relationships, humor, choice, and displaying his work engaged him, and watch his three-minute video highlighting student work and personalized learning.
 (Edutopia, 2016)

 - Igniting Student Engagement: A Roadmap for Learning: Explore key strategies like being authentic, introducing units with meaningful launch events, and letting students know what outcomes to expect.
 (Edutopia, 2015)

 - The 8 Minutes That Matter Most: Find tips for engaging students during the first and last eight minutes of class.
 (Edutopia, 2015)

 - Golden Rules for Engaging Students in Learning Activities: Investigate student engagement practices such as making activities meaningful, fostering efficacy, providing autonomy support, embracing collaborative learning, establishing positive teacher-student relationships, and promoting mastery orientations.
 (Edutopia, Updated 2015)

 - New Study: Engage Kids With 7x the Effect: Understand why ensuring that students care about the material and that they know how much you care about them is so critical for effective engagement.
 (Edutopia, 2014)

 - Bell Ringer Exercises: Discover ideas for short, focused exercises to help students make the most of classroom time.
 (Edutopia, 2013)